August 25, 2021

 Passive voice biometric authentication allows you to, for example, sign a contract remotely and instantly.
 You don’t need to either go to an office or a bank to sign papers.
 Printing documents, signing, and scanning them is also not required.
 It is now possible to sign contracts or legal documents of any kind with your own voice without even leaving your apartment.

 Passive voice biometrics stands out as a technological solution that is very easy to use.
 All that is needed is to speak naturally to enable software to recognize the user's voice and start operating.
 No specific commands or passphrases are required.
 The fact that ease of use is one of its main benefits makes voice biometrics a highly accessible technology for everyone who can speak, since only speech is required and not in-depth knowledge or technical resources.

 Voice biometrics does not use additional hardware, which translates into direct cost reductions.
 For example, other biometric methods such as fingerprint authentication do require the installation of a reader to scan the human body.
 However, in the case of voice biometrics, all that is required is a microphone that is available as standard on virtually all mobile devices or computers today.

 Today's society is more than used to doing business over the phone.
 However, this process is often tedious due to the amount of data that must be provided and involves security risks since anyone who has someone else’s personal information can impersonate their identity.
-Therefore, passive voice biometrics is the ideal solution, as it quickly confirms the user's identity almost unequivocally from just a few spoken words, making any service using it more secure, agile, and personalized.
+Therefore, passive voice biometric speaker identification is the ideal solution, as it quickly confirms the user's identity almost unequivocally from just a few spoken words, making any service using it more secure, agile, and personalized.